 The social and pedagogical support project for students in times of crisis (ASPEC) implemented by Erasmus Expertise is starting this academic year.
 Its objective is to offer support to undergraduate students in vulnerable situations in a dual educational and social aspect.
-Supported by the Fondation de France with the contribution of Crédit Mutuel du Sud Ouest (CMSO), ASPEC finds itself seated in the current context of crises affecting students in multiple locations.
+Supported by the Fondation de France with the contribution of Crédit Mutuel du Sud Ouest (CMSO), ASPECresponds to the current context of crises affecting students in multiple ways.

 The ASPEC project pursues this goal by being based on two axes:

 Support for students on a unique path adapted to their needs.
 Thus each supported student builds their course by relying on cultural, social, educational and advanced “markers”, in an inclusive perspective towards the identification of their professional project.

 Launched on November 2, 2021 at the University of Poitiers, it naturally takes place in the various projects of the International Relations Department of the Faculty of Letters and Languages and of the CFLE, to form a coherent whole in harmony with other systems such as the BRAVO project piloted by the Center FLE.

 Bravo project: The Centers of French as a Foreign Language whose mission is to teach French to foreign students are faced with the impossibility of answering the multiple demands and urgent needs of refugee students when they first arrive in Nouvelle Aquitaine region.